American Prints

 American, (1891-1942)

 Lithograph, 1937, Johnson 1, Cole 1; edition 250.
 8 7/16 x 10 7/8 in.
 Signed and dated in pencil.
 This is a superb impression with full margins.
-The condition is excellent.
+The condition is very good apart from traces of an old hinge adhesive at the top edge of the margin.
 This was Grant Wood's first lithograph.
 The scene depicted is an Arbor Day's celebration of a tree planting.
 There's an oil of this subject in the Boston Museum of Fine Arts and a large drawing in the Cedar Rapids Museum of Art.

 $8,500